synergy-design-system/synergy-design-system/packages/react/README.md

 ### 5. Usage of attributes

-The attribute naming of the components are the same as in the documentation.
+The attribute namings of the components are the same as in the documentation.

 ```html
 <!-- Webcomponents example -->